 The stakes are high for companies planning or implementing CMMS systems at this time.

-With all the changes to standard work procedures created by the pandemic, the computerized maintenance management system (CMMS) has emerged as a tool of choice for integrating teams, digitalizing workflows, and implementing revised procedures for increased employee safety.
+With all the changes to standard work procedures created by the pandemic, computerized maintenance management system (CMMS) software has emerged as a tool of choice for integrating teams, digitalizing workflows, and implementing revised procedures for increased employee safety.
 More eyes on CMMS success can mean more managerial support, budget, and team buy-in.
 But it also raises the importance of finding the right system and getting it implemented successfully.

 Gregory Perry, a Senior Capacity Assurance Consultant with Fluke Reliability, has nearly two decades of experience in maintenance and operational best practices, with a particular focus on CMMS implementations.